 “The CDO gives a better idea of what exactly is out there.
 Not just what jobs are out there, but who is actually hiring.”

-We invite you to participate in Diversity Weekend, a highly interactive weekend of sessions for prospective students hosted by current Master of Finance students.
-Diversity Weekend is a great opportunity to explore the MIT Sloan community, interact with current students, learn about our customizable action learning curriculum, and get a true sense of the MIT Sloan MFin experience.
+The Admissions Office in conjuction with the Africa Business Club, the Black Business Student Association, and the Hispanic Business Club invite you to participate in Diversity Days, a highly interactive event for prospective students.
+This event is a great opportunity to explore the MIT Sloan community, interact with current students, learn about our customizable action learning curriculum, and get a true sense of the MIT Sloan experience.

 “Because of the diversity of our backgrounds, when we hit the ground in Tanzania it almost was a natural play where different people assume different roles.”